Master of Science in Special Education

 Academic Honesty

 Academic honesty, including professional dispositions and ethics, is at the core of any professional program.
-Any behavior deemed as academically dishonest, including the use of artificial intelligence tools without citation, or not reflective of professional dispositions and ethical behavior by the Department of Special Education will result in disciplinary action including, but not limited to, a failing grade for the assignment and/or course, and/or dismissal from the program.
+Any behavior deemed as academically dishonest, including the use of artificial intelligence tools without citation, or not reflective of professional dispositions and ethical behavior will result in disciplinary action including, but not limited to, a failing grade for the assignment and/or course, and/or dismissal from the program.
 Violations include, but are not limited to, the following types of behaviors:

 - Misrepresenting another individual’s work as one’s own, e.g., plagiarism.